jiwachow/stdb-rust-devcontainer/Readme.md

   * *(Solution: Investigating persistent SSH socket solutions like keychain)*.
 * **Git Identity Prompt:** If GIT\_AUTHOR\_NAME/EMAIL aren't passed from the host, post-create.sh will prompt you to set them manually inside the container.
 * **Zsh Theme Looks Wrong:** Install a Powerline/Nerd Font on the host and configure VS Code's terminal.integrated.fontFamily.

+### **License**

+This Dev Container configuration is licensed under the GNU General Public License v3.0.
+See the LICENSE file in the project root.